cloud-coder/cascon2018-istio/README.md

 6. Enter the query `istio_request_count`.
 You should see the request count for each service call.

-7. Repeat the step with the query `mongo_sent_bytes`.
+7. Repeat the step with the query `istio_mongo_sent_bytes`.
 You should see the number of bytes sent.

 ## 1.8.
 Setting Rate Limits